Lex-DRL/Navetsea-S3-AWPI/README.md

 > __IMPORTANT__: This project uses Git [Large File Storage (LFS)](https://git-lfs.github.com/).
 >
 > Downloading a zip file using the corresponding link under green button on GitHub **WILL NOT WORK**.
-To get the actual mods, you have two options:
+To get the actual mods, you have three options:
 >
 > * Download files here on GitHub one-by-one;
 > * Clone the project with a version of git that has LFS.
+> * Download a release archive from [Releases](../../releases) page.
+Make sure to download a `*.7z` archive: this is the one containing the right files. _(`Source code` archives are essentially just snapshots of the aforementioned "Download ZIP" link, so they contain the same placeholder-like files with no actual mod data)_

 Downloading git-LFS repo with GitKraken: [YouTube](https://www.youtube.com/watch?v=S03EEusFxoI) _(I don't use GitKraken, not sure: you might need to install Git itself and Git LFS manually.)_